AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

 As part of the curriculum, we may also choose to fill the replay buffer with random experiences, and also train on these offline.

-.. collapse:: Fill replay buffer
+.. collapse:: Fill Replay Buffer
-   :open:

    .. code-block:: python